 So to debunk a few myths.

 Mixology or cocktail making is not a dark art.
-With the right kit, a beginner can knock out some great tasting cocktails.
+With the right kit, such as this great cocktail-making kit from our friends at The Cocktail Society, and knowing the essential bartender tools, a beginner can knock out some great tasting cocktails.

 Cocktail making equipment is not high brow, difficult to get hold of equipment that needs special training to use.

 Good, glad we have got that out of the way.

 So in this post we are going to explain what the essential bar kit is to have when starting out making cocktails.